 Should You Use the “Wake to Sleep” Method to Lengthen Naps?

 At The Baby Sleep Site, we do our best to empower parents in their sleep training decisions and to remain judgment-free when it comes to offering advice.
 “Wake to sleep” is obviously a very gentle method that would support a no-cry sleep training philosophy.
-If you’re a mom with a very young (or newborn) baby, or if you have a strong aversion to any amount of crying, “wake to sleep” might be a good option for you to try (doesn’t hurt to try!).
-In those early months (when it’s too soon to begin any real sleep training but you’re so tired you feel like you might fall asleep driving your precious cargo around), it helps to have every tool available in your toolbox!
+If you’re a parent with a very young (or newborn) baby, or if you have a strong aversion to any amount of crying, “wake to sleep” might be a good option for you to try.
+(It doesn’t typically hurt to try!)
+In those early months (when it’s too soon to begin formal sleep training, but you’re so tired you feel like you might fall asleep driving your precious cargo around), it helps to have every tool available in your toolbox!

 One recent client shared with us that she successfully used this method with her son when he was 2 or 3 months old.
 (Before seeking our help with her nighttime issues.)
 He was waking from his naps after exactly 45 minutes of sleep.
 She said this: